baldurk/renderdoc/docs/window/texture_viewer.rst

   Pixel context: Pixel context displaying the surrounds of the picked pixel.

-From here, once you have selected a pixel, you can also launch the :doc:`pixel debugger <../how/how_debug_shader>` if you have the drawcall that you want to debug selected.
+From here, once you have selected a pixel, you can also launch the :doc:`pixel debugger <../how/how_debug_shader>` if you have the draw that you want to debug selected.
 You can also launch the :ref:`pixel-history` view which shows all modifications that have happened to the texture since the start of the frame to the currently selected event.

 Visible Range Control
 ---------------------